dgrimsman/nba-team-interact/README.md

 1. For each node, and each neighbor of that node, see whether moving the node into the neighbor's community would increase the modularity.
 2. Reassign communities suing this information

 Of course, the above presentation is a very cursory look at the algorithm, but the goal is to communicate what the algorithm does on a high level.
-For each of the six time periods considered, the optimal clustering based on trade data is
+For each of the six time periods considered, the optimal clustering based on trade data is:

 <div figure{ display: inline-block;}>
 <figure>